 The dean of our school at the time was Professor Aditya Malik.
 He conducted a course in our second semester: Memory, Time and Historical Consciousness.

-Once, in a discussion about the concepts of sacred space and time, I happened to tell the story of the temple at Muramulla to him.
-He was intrigued by it and advised me to visit the temple and check if there is enough material to conduct research.
+Once, in a discussion about sacred space and time, I happened to tell the story of the temple at Muramulla to him.
+He was intrigued by it and advised me to visit the temple and check if there is enough material to write a term paper.

-When I went back to my hometown- Kakinada for holidays, I went to my good friend Priyanka.
-I borrowed her bike and set out to perform a Research Scope Analysis at Muramalla.
+When I went back to my hometown for the holidays, I went to my good friend Priyanka, borrowed her motorcycle, and set out to perform a Research Scope Analysis at Muramalla.

 Excitedly processing all of this new information I stumbled upon, I was collecting some more data from the temple’s office.
 That is when the priest of the adjacent- Lakshmi Narayana temple walked in.